-In the event that in the 90 day period following the consummation of a Change in Control, the employment of Executive is terminated by the Company for any reason other than Cause or by Executive for any reason then the Company shall,
+2. Termination Following (or in connection with) a Change in Control.
+In the event that in the 12 months following the consummation of a Change in Control, the employment of Executive is either terminated by the Company or it subsidiaries for any reason other than Cause, death or disability or is terminated by Executive for Good Reason then the following subsections in this Section 2 shall occur: